ggioko/dreams-backend/assumptions.md

 * In testing Auth_register is working correctly to store user with id 1

 ### channels_listall
-* Channels_create is working correctly
+* In tesing Channels_create is working correctly

 ### channels_create
 * Input error raised if is_public was not of type bool